Bhushan148/Retail-Loan-Portfolio-Customer-Compliance-Analytics/README.md

 In the business layer, I created final reporting tables in dimension and fact structure so that Power BI could directly consume analytics-ready data.

 ### 7. Power BI Layer
-I connected Power BI to the PostgreSQL business layer, created the semantic model, built DAX measures, and designed the report pages.
+I connected Power BI to the PostgreSQL business layer, created the semantic model, built a dedicated **date table in Power BI** for time-based analysis, developed DAX measures, and designed the report pages.

 ### 8. Power BI Service Layer
 After publishing the report, I configured the dataset in Power BI Service, connected it through the On-Premises Data Gateway, enabled incremental refresh, and scheduled a daily refresh.